FreeAndFair/ColoradoRLA/docs/89_glossary.md

-* **pseudo-random number generator** - A random number generator application that is further explained at http://statistics.berkeley.edu/~stark/Java/Html/sha256Rand.htm
+* **pseudo-random number generator** - A random number generator application that is further explained at http://statistics.berkeley.edu/~stark/Java/Html/sha256Rand.htm Test data is available at https://github.com/cjerdonek/rivest-sampler-tests

-* **random seed** - A random seed (or seed state, or just seed) is a number (or vector) used to initialize a pseudorandom number generator.
+* **random seed** - A random seed (or seed state, or just seed) is data, such as a number, vector or string, used to initialize a pseudorandom number generator.

 * **responsible bid** - A bid from a vendor that can responsibly (i.e. is reasonably able and qualified) do the work stated in the solicitation.

-* **risk-limiting audit (RLA)** - An audit that provides strong statistical evidence that the election outcome is right, and has a high probability of correcting a wrong outcome.
+* **risk-limiting audit (RLA)** - a procedure for manually checking a sample of ballots (or voter-verifiable records) that is guaranteed to have a large, pre-specified chance of correcting the reported outcome if the reported outcome is wrong.
+(An outcome is wrong if it disagrees with the outcome that a full hand count would show.)
 One paper describing risk-limiting audits is located at https://www.stat.berkeley.edu/~stark/Preprints/gentle12.pdf.